industrial-edge/Apache-Kafka-Connector/docs/installation.md

 ---

-### Configure IE Databus and SIMATIC S7 Connector
+### Configure Databus and OPC UA Connector
-1. Configure a user with password in the IE Databus for the SIMATIC S7 Connector and the Apache Kafka Connector Application for publishing and subscribing to topics on the IE Databus.
+1. Configure a user with password in the Databus for the OPC UA Connector and the Apache Kafka Connector Application for publishing and subscribing to topics on the Databus.
    ```txt
    User name: edge
    Password: edge